Whether you have a few hours to give or you want to get involved regularly, there are several ways you can help.

 - Submitting two (2) references.
 A reference may not be a family member.

-- Some volunteer positions require a Vulnerable Persons Check.
-You will be advised if a Vulnerable Persons Check is required.
+- Some volunteer roles require a Vulnerable Sector Check.
+You will be advised if a Vulnerable Sector Check is required.